aws-samples/aws-elemental-mediaconvert-tools/clone_mediaconvert_resources/README.md

 ## Assumptions

-The Python modules boto3 and awscli is installed. "aws configure" was run to define the access key and secret access key to be used by boto3 to interact with the MediaConvert.
+The Python modules boto3 and awscli is installed. "aws configure" was run to define the access key and secret access key to be used by boto3 to interact with MediaConvert.
 The user that runs the script has an IAM policy that allows the user to run list, describe and create commands with MediaConvert.

 ## Execution of python script